 Yvette Taché, PhD

-Dr. Taché is a recognized leading expert in brain-gut interactions and the role of peptides in the underlying mechanisms of stress-related gut dysfunction and central vagal regulation of gut functon.
+Dr. Taché is a leading expert in brain-gut interactions and the role of peptides in the underlying mechanisms of stress-related gut dysfunction.
 She and her research team reported some of the pioneer work on the central actions of peptides to influence digestive function and feeding behavior.
-Her laboratory provided the preclinical ground work showing potential benefit of blocking corticotropin releasing signaling pathways in experimental models of irritable bowel syndrome and postoperative ileus.
-Building on her initial work on the peptidergic regulation of vagal activity to the gut, she is investigating with Dr. P-Q Yuan their role in the modulation of the cholinergic anti-inflammatory reflex in the context of post operative ileus.
-In collaboration with Dr. Lixin Wang, they demonstrated the role of ghrelin agonists to alleviate gut motor dysfunction in models of Parkinson Disease.
-She is directing a consortium NIH SPARC grant on the structural and functional mapping of mammalian colonic nervous system.
+Her lab provided the preclinical ground work showing potential benefit of blocking corticotropin releasing signaling pathways in experimental models of irritable bowel syndrome and postoperative ileus.